AlexanderBendeck/neurofit-study/README.md

 Spring 2020: Complete follow-up visits for cognitive batter and health assessment; begin behavioral and MRI data quality checking and preprocessing; begin data processing and analysis

-Fall 2020 - Spring 2021: Finish data processing and analysis; draft reports for conference presentations; draft manuscripts; post data and stimuli online as public resources
+Fall 2020 - Spring 2021: Finish data processing and analysis; draft reports and manuscripts